-- 1. Apologies and Announcements.

-- 2. Public Question Time (Limited to maximum 10 minutes unless directed by the Chairman.
-A member of the public shall not speak for more than 2 minutes) and must use the microphone.

-- 3. To receive any Declarations of interest

-- 4. To agree accuracy of minutes of the previous Council meeting.

-- 5. Matters arising from the above minutes (for update only no further discussion)

-- 6. To conclude business, if any from previous meeting.

-- 7. General

-- i) Chairman's report

-- ii) Clerk's report
+- 1. Apologies and Announcements. - 2.
+Public Question Time (Limited to maximum 10 minutes unless directed by the Chairman.
+A member of the public shall not speak for more than 2 minutes) and must use the microphone. - 3.
+To receive any Declarations of interest - 4.
+To agree accuracy of minutes of the previous Council meeting. - 5.
+Matters arising from the above minutes (for update only no further discussion) - 6.
+To conclude business, if any from previous meeting. - 7.
+General - i) Chairman's report - ii) Clerk's report - 8.
+Planning Lead Member's report - to hear recommendations from the Lead of Planning, - The Clerk to be directed to inform RBWM of recommendations from the Parish Council of decisions made by the Council. - Councillor's questions - 9.
+Borough Councils Report: (For information only).
+Limited to 2 minutes each and 6 minutes maximum total

-- iii) Correspondence

-- 8. Planning Lead Member's report

-- to hear recommendations from the Lead of Planning.

-- The Clerk to be directed to inform RBWM of recommendations from the Parish Council of decisions made by the Council.

-- Councillor's questions

-9. Finance and Administration
+10. Finance and Administration